vwieczorek/civicforge/README.md

-# Building a Better Online Community: Rules, Norms, and Governance
+# CivicForge: Rules, Norms, and Governance

 ## Our Vision: An Accountable, Action-Oriented Community